whatisnuclear/website/waste.md

 still created, of course, and some of them are quite long-lived, but reducing the minor actinides is a benefit of Thorium.

-You will find more discussion of proliferation on our [nonproliferation page]({% link non-proliferation.md %}).
-Please remember to [contact us](/contact.html) with your comments or questions.

 ### More details for the curious
 Nuclear reactors are typically loaded with Uranium Oxide fuel, UO<sub>2</sub>.
 Neutrons are introduced to the